Synthetixio/SIPs/SCCP/sccp-TBA.md

 ---

 ## Simple Summary
-Increase the fees on stock synths trades to 30 bp in order to make front-running less likely.
+Increase the fees on trades of stock synths to 30 bp.

 ## Abstract
 <!--A short (~200 word) description of the variable change proposed.-->